UhhhWaitWhat/boilerplate/docs/Assets.md

 Bower
 =====
 Bower modules are installed to `assets/bower` and all their main files are compiled and served under `/js/deps` and `/css/deps` respectively.
 Note that these paths are the complete paths to the bundles.
+Any other bower-assets are served under `/deps` (fonts, images etc.).

 CSS/SCSS/SASS
 =============